Dominik-Fritz/Bachelor-Thesis-Neural-Mechanisms-during-social-fear-and-CRF-signaling-system-ILA-LS---Dominik-Fritz/README.md

 # Neural Mechanisms during Social Fear and CRF Signaling in the ILA–LS Circuit

 This repository contains all scripts used for data processing, analysis, and figure generation for the study:

-**"Neural Mechanisms of Social Fear Extinction in Mice: Role of Lateral Septal CRF Signaling and State-Dependent c-Fos Brain Mapping."**
+"Neural Mechanisms of Social Fear Extinction in Mice: Role of Lateral Septal CRF Signaling and State-Dependent c-Fos Brain Mapping."

-The repository is organized to mirror the structure of the analyses presented in the manuscript in order to facilitate **transparency**, **reproducibility**, and **reuse of the analysis pipeline**.
+The repository is organized to mirror the structure of the analyses presented in the manuscript in order to facilitate transparency, reproducibility, and reuse of the analysis pipeline.

 ---

-## Repository Structure
+Repository Structure

-The scripts are organized according to the analyses described in the manuscript.

-**classifier_and_model_validation/**
+classifier_and_model_validation/
 Scripts used for validation of segmentation models and classifiers.

-**image_prep/**
+image_prep/
 ImageJ macros used for preprocessing of microscopy images.

-**models/**
+models/
-Trained models used for segmentation and classification.
+Pre-trained models used for nucleus segmentation and classification.

-**qupath_scripts/**
+qupath_scripts/
-Scripts used for automated image quantification within QuPath.
+Scripts used for automated image analysis and signal quantification within QuPath.

-**statistical_analysis/**
+statistical_analysis/
-Scripts used for statistical analysis of behavioral and histological data.
+Python scripts used for statistical analysis of the c-Fos whole-brain mapping dataset.

-**schematic_figures/**
+schematic_figures/
-Scripts used to generate schematic illustrations of the experimental design and neural circuitry presented in the manuscript.
+Scripts used to generate schematic illustrations explaining experimental design and figure generation workflows.

 ---

-## Analysis Pipeline Overview
+Analysis Pipeline Overview

 The analysis pipeline implemented in this repository follows the workflow used in the manuscript.

-### 1. Image Preparation
+1. Image Preparation

-Raw microscopy images are first prepared using ImageJ macros contained in the **image_prep/** directory.
+Raw microscopy images are first prepared using ImageJ macros contained in the image_prep/ directory.

 Typical preprocessing steps include:
 - channel separation
 - Z-projection of image stacks
 - contrast normalization
 - format conversion for downstream analysis

-These steps standardize image input for segmentation and classification.
+These steps standardize image input for segmentation and downstream analysis.

----

-### 2. Nuclei Segmentation
+2. Model Preparation

+Segmentation and classification models used in the analysis are stored in the models/ directory.

+Two different segmentation approaches were used depending on the dataset:

+StarDist – used for segmentation of nuclei in RNAscope datasets Cellpose – used for segmentation of nuclei in c-Fos whole-brain mapping datasets

-Segmentation of cell nuclei is performed using the trained models provided in the **models/** directory.
+The prepared models are loaded and applied within QuPath using the scripts provided in the repository.

-The segmentation models were trained using **Cellpose** and applied to detect nuclei across whole-brain sections and RNAscope images.

-Segmentation produces object masks that are subsequently used for downstream classification and quantification.

----

-### 3. Cell Classification

-Following segmentation, detected nuclei are classified using trained classifiers implemented in **QuPath**.
+3. Image Analysis in QuPath

-Classifier scripts and workflows are located in:
+Image analysis is performed using scripts located in:

-**qupath_scripts/**

-These classifiers distinguish signal-positive cells from background based on morphological and fluorescence features.

----
+qupath_scripts/

+These scripts apply the trained segmentation models within QuPath and perform automated object detection and classification.

+Detected objects are quantified and exported as CSV files containing raw measurement data, which serve as the basis for downstream analyses.

-### 4. Model and Classifier Validation
+4. Model and Classifier Validation

 Validation of segmentation models and classification pipelines is performed using scripts contained in:

-**classifier_and_model_validation/**
+classifier_and_model_validation/

 These scripts compute evaluation metrics including:
 - precision
 - recall
 - F1 score

-Validation ensures robust detection and classification performance across images.
+Validation ensures robust segmentation and classification performance across datasets.

----

-### 5. Statistical Analysis
+5. Statistical Analysis

 Statistical analyses are performed using Python scripts located in:

-**statistical_analysis/**

-These scripts implement statistical testing and data aggregation used to generate the quantitative results presented in the manuscript.

-Typical analyses include:

-- group comparisons
-- summary statistics
-- dataset preprocessing
+statistical_analysis/

+These scripts are used specifically for the c-Fos whole-brain mapping dataset, where regional activity values are aggregated and statistical comparisons between experimental groups are performed.

+6. Figure Generation and Schematics

+Scripts used to generate schematic illustrations explaining experimental workflows and neural circuitry are located in:

+schematic_figures/

+These scripts reproduce schematic figures used in the manuscript and document how the visualizations were generated.

 ---

-### 6. Image Quantification and Figure Generation

-Final quantification of detected signals and generation of schematic figures are performed using scripts located in:

-**qupath_scripts/**
-**schematic_figures/**

-These scripts produce the quantitative outputs and schematic illustrations used in the manuscript.

----

-## Reproducibility
+Reproducibility

 All scripts required to reproduce the analyses and figures reported in the manuscript are provided in this repository.